 - 1 Turn off power to the furnace. - 2 Have a shallow pan ready to empty condensate water. - 3 Remove the clean out cap from the condensate trap and empty water.
-Inspect the trap then reinstall the drain plug.
+Inspect the trap then reinstall the clean out cap.

 Cleaning the Burner Assembly